QuarkNerd/blog/rfarmer/_posts/2014-12-5-Foyer-Screen-continued.md

 <img alt="Admin Organise Photos" src="{{ site.baseurl }}/rfarmer/assets/admin3.jpg"/>

 ## Deployment:
-In the first few weeks of my placement, I created a two part script to simplify deployment of new versions of the foyer-screen application, which previously consisted of transfering the repository via USB stick.
+In the first few weeks of my placement, I created a two part script to simplify deployment of new versions of the foyer-screen application.
+Deployment previously consisted of transfering the repository via USB stick as the foyer screen is not connected to the internal network, and so we cannot directly pull from the internal git repository.

 The first part of the deployment is a script to be run on the local machine, it requires Node and Git to be installed and should be run from Git Bash:

 1. Prompts you for username and clones the latest version from Git